ZeegCL/udacity-data-engineering-project-one/README.md

 - Docker-compose
 - Jupyter Notebook or Jupyter Lab, to check the _.ipynb_ files.
 - A terminal capable of running bash scripts.
 On Windows you can use Git Bash if you are a Git user.

+# 3. Files included in the project

+- data folder: Includes all the data for the ETL process and mounting points for the Docker container volumes.
+    - song_data folder: Includes JSON files which contain metadata about songs and their artists.
+    - log_data: Includes JSON files with log events from the music stream app.
+    - superset: Includes a config file for Apache Superset with the URI for the database backend.
+- create_tables.py:
+- demo_dashboard.json:
+- docker-compose.yml:
+- etl.ipynb:
+- etl.py:
+- requirements.txt:
+- sql_queries.py:
+- superset_init.sh:
+- test.ipynb:

 # 3. Getting started